EarthyScience/SINDBAD/dev/.documenter/pages/code/sindbad.md

   - `gppPotential_Monteith`: set the potential GPP based on radiation use efficiency

-- `gppSoilW`: soil moisture stress on GPP
+- `gppSoilW`: Quantifies the effect of soil water on GPP: 1 indicates no soil water stress, while 0 indicates complete stress.
   - `gppSoilW_CASA`: soil moisture stress on gpp_potential based on base stress and relative ratio of PET and PAW (CASA)

   - `gppSoilW_GSI`: soil moisture stress on gpp_potential based on GSI implementation of LPJ